FrancescaLanzillotta/MAS_lab/README.md

 other cells, the reward is -0.04 to incentivize the agent to quickly reach the goal.

 ### Synchronous Value Iteration
-In the synchronous version of Value Iteration all states are updated at each iteration.
+In the synchronous version of Value Iteration, all states are updated at each iteration.
 In this implementation, the algorithm stops when the change in the values between iterations is less than the threshold ε.